-Apply a length of 2" [50 mm] wide masking tape to each side of the seam directly on the edge of the joint.
+Apply a length of 2" (50mm) wide masking tape to each side of the seam, directly on the edge of the joint.

-Using a putty knife, press the epoxy adhesive down and into the seam.
+Using a putty knife, press the adhesive down and into the seam.
 Using too much adhesive is better than not using enough.

-Beginning at the back of the worksurface, drag the putty knife toward you, holding it at a 45° angle.

-Scrape the excess epoxy adhesive off the masking tape approximately 0.0625" [1.5 mm] from the center of the seam on both sides.
+Beginning at the back of the worksurface, drag the putty knife toward you holding it at a 45° angle.
+Scrape any excess adhesive off the masking tape approximately 0.0625" (1.5mm) from the center of the seam on both sides.

-Drag a clean putty knife across the masking tape one more time and then remove the tape.
+Drag a clean putty knife across the masking tape one more time, then remove the tape.

-Use lacquer thinner on a clean rag to smooth out the epoxy adhesive for finished seams.

-Use a separate clean (damp or dry) rag to wipe away any excess adhesive, and allow adhesive to harden overnight (at +77°F).
+Use lacquer thinner on a clean rag to smooth out the adhesive for finished seams, then a separate clean rag (damp or dry) to wipe away any excess adhesive.